4.2 Documentation and Data Standards

 Standards connect the clinical record to enterprise data

-AHIMA's current RHIA Domain 1 includes documentation and data standards.
+AHIMA's RHIA Domain 2, Data and Information Governance, includes documentation and data standards.
 Documentation standards focus on how people create and maintain the health record.
 Data standards focus on how information is structured, named, coded, stored, exchanged, and reported.
-The RHIA role sits between these worlds.
-A clinician may document a fact in a note, but an analyst, abstractor, interface, or dashboard may need that fact as a standardized value.
+The RHIA role sits between these worlds: a clinician documents a fact in a note, but an analyst, abstractor, interface engine, or dashboard needs that fact as a standardized, discrete value.

 A documentation standard might define required elements for a discharge summary, acceptable late-entry practice, authentication expectations, and how corrections are made.
-A data standard might define allowed discharge disposition values, date formats, patient identifier formats, data dictionary elements, interface rules, or reporting definitions.
-When these standards are not aligned, the record may look complete to the author but fail downstream use.
+A data standard might define allowed discharge-disposition values, date formats, patient-identifier formats, data dictionary elements, interface rules, or reporting definitions.
+When the two are not aligned, a record can look complete to its author yet fail downstream use.

 | Standard type | Focus | Example issue |